Initial Public Offering (IPO) in Public Unlisted Companies

 IPO is the acronym for Initial Public Offering.
 It is the sale of stock by a company to the public.
 An IPO is primarily referred to as ‘going public’ because until a company’s stock is offered for sale to the public, the latter is not able to invest in it.
 Section 23 (1) of the Company Act, 2013 deals with a Public offer by both Public and Private Companies.

-The primary goal behind issuing of stocks is the generation of capital and expanding its business’ scope.
-A Private Company may issue securities by way of private placement as established by the organization itself and they are not publicly traded.
-For understanding how IPO operates, let’s take a look at the observation and judgment in Sahara India Real Estate Corporation Ltd. vs. SEBI 174 Comp Cas 154 (SC).
+The primary goal behind issuing stocks is the generation of capital and expanding its business scope.
+A Private Company may issue securities by way of the private placement as established by the organization itself and they are not publicly traded.
+For understanding how IPO operates, let’s take a look at the observation and judgment in Sahara India Real Estate Corporation Ltd. v.
+SEBI 174 Comp Cas 154 (SC).